wp-plugins/music-store/readme.txt

 *   Allow to filter by type: Inserts a field into the Music Store webpage that allows to filter products by type (including Singles, Collections or all products)
 *   Allow to filter by genre: Inserts a field into the Music Store webpage that allows to filter products by their genre.
 *   Allow multiple pages: Allows paging of music store products.
+*   Store layout: Allows select one of the multiple layouts available for the store.
 *   Items per page: Defines the number of products per page in the Music Store.
 *   Player style: Select the audio player style from the list.
 *   Percent of audio used for protected playbacks: Percent of audio to play in secure mode (advanced version of plugin).